John Hartley (tennis): Career outside sport

-Hartley was a Church of England clergyman, who was ordained deacon in 1872 and priest in 1873 by the Bishop of Winchester and served in 1872-74 as curate of Christ Church, Southwark in south London.
-Hartley became the vicar of Burneston, Yorkshire, from 1874 to 1919 Rural Dean of East Catterick from 1891 to 1917 and Honorary Canon of Ripon from 1905.
-He died at the age of 86 in Knaresborough, Yorkshire, and was buried at Burneston.
+Hartley was a clergyman with the Church of England, and he was ordained deacon in 1872 and priest in 1873 by the bishop of Winchester and served from 1872 to 1874 as curate of Christ Church, Southwark in south London.
+Hartley became the vicar of Burneston, Yorkshire, from 1874 to 1919 Rural Dean of East Catterick from 1891 to 1917 and Honorary Canon of Ripon Cathedral from 1905.
+He died at the age of 86 in Knaresborough, Yorkshire, and he is buried at Burneston.